Boston tours during winter months let you see the city in a new way - with no leaves to block the view!

 Outside?
 Snow, sleet, or freezing rain may be driving down, and an icy wind may be blowing - but you won't care because you'll be inside the warm, welcoming ship as you'll be watching through the windows as the wintry scenes unfold.

-Less-than-perfect weather won’t slow you down on this fascinating Boston TV and Movie Locations Tour.
+Less-than-perfect weather won’t slow you down on this fascinating Boston Movie Mile Locations Tour.

 You'll tour in comfort in a warm luxury bus while seeing real Boston locations used in iconic television shows and movies such as Mystic River, The Departed, Cheers, The Town.
 Best of all, your guide will show you clips of the actual movies, and share behind-the-scene information about how these local sites get transformed into what you see on the wide screen.
 Your tour makes several stops - so keep your camera ready!
 Consistently rated as one of the very best Boston tours.